Iran tanker shifts position but still at anchor off Gibraltar

 “Based on the owner’s request, the oil tanker Grace 1 will depart for the Mediterranean after being reflagged under the Iranian flag and renamed Adrian Darya after preparing for the journey,” Iranian state television quoted Jalil Eslami, deputy head of the country’s Ports and Maritime Organisation, as saying.

-Writing by Kate Holton; Additional reporting by Dubai and Madrid newsrooms; Editing by Angus MacSwan and Frances Kerry
+Writing by Kate Holton and Joan Faus; Additional reporting by Eric Beech in Washington, and Dubai and Madrid newsrooms; Editing by Angus MacSwan, Frances Kerry, Hugh Lawson and Leslie Adler